istio/istio.io/content/en/docs/ambient/usage/ambient-and-networkpolicy/index.md

 This is enabled transparently for you when you add pods to the ambient mesh, and by default ambient uses the link-local address `169.254.7.127` to identify and correctly allowlist kubelet health probe packets.

-However if your workload, namespace or cluster has a preexisting ingress or egress NetworkPolicy, depending on the CNI you are using, packets with this link-local address may be blocked by the explicit NetworkPolicy, which will cause your application pod health checks to begin failing when you add your pods to the ambient mesh.
+However if your workload, namespace or cluster has a preexisting ingress or egress `NetworkPolicy`, depending on the CNI you are using, packets with this link-local address may be blocked by the explicit `NetworkPolicy`, which will cause your application pod health checks to begin failing when you add your pods to the ambient mesh.

-For instance, applying the following NetworkPolicy in a namespace would block all traffic (Istio or otherwise) to the `my-app` pod, **including** kubelet healthcheck probes.
+For instance, applying the following `NetworkPolicy` in a namespace would block all traffic (Istio or otherwise) to the `my-app` pod, **including** kubelet healthcheck probes.
 Depending on your CNI, kubelet probes may be ignored by this policy, or blocked by it:

 {{< text syntax=yaml snip_id=none >}}
 apiVersion: networking.k8s.io/v1